 '''

-Get the instantiated chaincodes in the channel if specify channel, or get installed,

-⇔chaincodes on the peer

-Usage:

-peer chaincode list [flags]

-Flags:

--C, --channelID string

-The channel on which this command should be...

-→executed

---connectionProfile string

-Connection profile that provides the necessary...

-→connection information for the network.
-Note: currently only supported for

-→providing peer connection information

 -h, --help

-help for list
+help for invoke

---installed

-Get the installed chaincodes on a peer

-Get the instantiated chaincodes on a channel

---instantiated
+-n, --name string

+Name of the chaincode

+--peerAddresses stringArray

---peerAddresses stringArray The addresses of the peers to connect to
+The addresses of the peers to connect to

 --tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

-\rightarrowcert files of the peers to connect to.
+→cert files of the peers to connect to.
 The order and number of certs specified

 →should match the --peerAddresses flag

+Whether to wait for the event from each peer's.

+--waitForEvent

+→deliver filtered service signifying that the 'invoke' transaction has been,

+→committed successfully

+--waitForEventTimeout duration Time to wait for the event from each peer's

+→deliver filtered service signifying that the 'invoke' transaction has been,

+→committed successfully (default 30s)

 Global Flags:

+--cafile string

 Path to file containing PEM-encoded.

---cafile string

 →trusted certificate(s) for the ordering endpoint

 --certfile string

-Path to file containing PEM-encoded X509.
+Path to file containing PEM-encoded X509

 →public key to use for mutual TLS communication with the orderer endpoint

+--clientauth

 Use mutual TLS when communicating with

---clientauth